What is the purpose of an alternating pressure mattress?

-In the unlikely event of a bladder that is not properly inflating try resetting the pump.
+In the unlikely event of a bladder that is not properly inflating, try resetting the pump.
 This may solve the problem.
-If this does not work, the mattress does come with a bladder replacement.
-Also, in the case of a puncture, the unit comes with a patching kit.
+If this does not work, the Vive alternating pressure mattress does include one replacement air chamber and a patching kit for small leaks.

 Can you fix a punctured tube?

-Follow the directions below to properly fix a punctured air bladder.
+Follow the directions in the bladder patch kit to properly fix a punctured air bladder.

 Can you add a mattress pad on top of the mattress cover?
 Would it impede the airflow?